SRAM S600 MTB cranks

 Prices below are for cranks 120mm to 153mm length

 Add $5 for lengths 85mm to 119mm as these require spot-facing to provide a flat surface for the pedal.

 Strong, cold forged arms, with a hard, tough finish.

 Inexpensive because the stock chainrings are painted steel.
-But they are heat treated chrome-moly and are ramped and pinned so shift reliably.
-Rings are spaced for 8 or 9 speed indexed shifting.
+But the rings are heat treated chrome-moly and are ramped and pinned so shift reliably.
+I have them on a few bikes Rings are spaced for 8 or 9 speed indexed shifting.

 Alloy rings are high pressure forged from ultra hard 7075-T6.